csh970605/csh970605.github.io/_posts/2023-04-01-Kernel_SVM.md

 # What is Kernel SVM?

-It is a concept that came out to compensate for the disadvantage that SVM cannot handle non linear datasets like image below.<br><br>
+It is a concept that was developed to compensate for the disadvantage that SVM cannot handle non-linear datasets like image below.<br><br>

 <center>
 <img src="https://user-images.githubusercontent.com/28240052/229292582-16000507-a769-45fb-9971-556652d1cae7.png" width=400>
 </center>

 <br><br>
 So, how does Kernel SVM classify non-linear datasets?
-The answer is mapping to a higher dimension like image below.<br>
+The answer is by mapping them to a higher dimension like image below.<br>
 <br>

 <center>